hlulanigoi/the-gtw/replit.md

 - `GET /api/conversations/:id/messages` - Get messages
 - `POST /api/conversations/:id/messages` - Send message
 - `DELETE /api/messages/:id` - Delete message
+- `PATCH /api/parcels/:id/receiver-location` - Update receiver's live location (receiver only)

+## Receiver Location Sharing
+Receivers can share their live location with carriers for easier delivery:
+1. When creating a parcel, sender selects a receiver from the user search
+2. The receiverId is saved with the parcel
+3. Receiver can toggle location sharing in IncomingParcelDetailScreen
+4. Location is synced to Firebase (real-time) and server (persistence)
+5. Carrier sees receiver location on map in ParcelDetailScreen

+**Files:**
+- `client/hooks/useReceiverLocation.tsx` - Hook for location sharing with Firebase
+- `client/screens/IncomingParcelDetailScreen.tsx` - Receiver UI for sharing location
+- `client/screens/ParcelDetailScreen.tsx` - Carrier view with map

 ## Design System
 - **Primary Color**: Deep Teal (#0A7EA4)